carpentries-incubator/SDC-BIDS-IntroMRI/_episodes/anatomy-of-nifti.md

 {% include base_path.html %}

 In the last lesson, we introduced the NIfTI.
-NIfTI is one of the most ubiquitous file formats for storing neuroimaging data.
 We'll cover a few details to get started working with them.
-If you're interested in learning more about NIfTI images, we highly recommend [this blog post](https://brainder.org/2012/09/23/the-nifti-file-format/) about the NIfTI format.

 ## Reading NIfTI Images